 - State unemployment tax payable: The amount of state unemployment tax your business must pay based on the total employee gross wages for all payrolls during the period

-- Payables for other voluntary deductions such as United Way, 401(k) deductions, and the employee portion of health plan costs
+- Payables for other voluntary deductions: This includes United Way, 401(k) deductions, and the employee portion of health plan costs

 If you have deducted money from employee paychecks for such items as health insurance premiums, charitable donations, or qualified retirement plans, you must account for these totals and create payables for each so you know how much to pay at the appropriate time.